allmarkedup/slotify/README.md

 ```

 > [!NOTE]
-> _The above code should feel familiar if you have used partials in the past.
+> _The above should feel familiar to anyone who has partials (and strict locals) in the past.
 This is just regular partial syntax but with `slots` defined instead of `locals` (don't worry - you can still define locals too!)._

 When the partial is rendered, a special `partial` object is yielded as an argument to the block.
 Slot content is set by calling the appropriate `.with_<slot_name>` methods on this partial object.